-By detecting this light and they can create a baseline signature.
-They can then compare changes of this reference point to signatures of various activities (e.g. a person walking will cause a different amount of vibrations than a car driving by) so that they can provide alerts, for example (e.g. location of a pipeline break).
+By detecting this light, it is possible to create a baseline signature.
+Then, this reference point can be compared to signatures of various activities (e.g. a person walking will cause a different amount of vibrations than a car driving by) so alerts can be provided (e.g. location of a pipeline break).

 In the above interview, Kent Wardley, Chairman of FOSA, and Dave Cunningham, Vice Chairman of FOSA discuss this non-profit organization made up of industry and academia.
 This relatively new group (founded 2017) has parallels to and close relations with the Fiber Broadband Association (e.g., Gary Bolton of the FBA is a FOSA board member).
 Wardley, who is with Fotech Solutions, and Cunningham, who is with Network Integrity Systems, tout FOSA’s advocacy for and comments that influenced the federal “Dig Once” policy.

 - 00:27 – FOSA members can use fiber to measure strain, temperature, or acoustic signals.

 - 00:55 – The applications for fiber optic sensing are many and important.